kai98/Interactive-Lab-Hub/Lab 2/README.md

-Also, each time period comes with different colors:
+Also, each time period comes with a unique color:

 Morning: Light green